Connecticut Man Who Tested Positive For Omicron Variant Resting At Home With Mild Symptoms, Gov. Lamont Says

 Lamont urged residents in state to remain vigilant.

 “The people of Connecticut have been through this for a year and a half.
 They’re doing the right thing.
 Like I said, they’re overwhelmingly getting vaccinated, they’re more likely to wear a mask, do the right thing.
 So they don’t need me pushing,” Lamont said.
 “But there’s no question about it.
 Especially folks of a certain age, stay out of contagious situations.
 We just don’t know enough about this variant.
-Be careful.”READ MORE: More Omicron Cases Identified In New York; Total Rises To At Least 8
+Be careful.”READ MORE: Connecticut Reports First Confirmed Case Of Omicron Variant

 Nearly one-third of the country has yet to get a single vaccine dose, as officials brace for a winter surge.
 They urge people not to panic, and say if you are fully vaccinated, now is the time to get your booster.